brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 20 bht.md

 # Matthew 25:20 Commentary Help Text

 ## BHT:
-The faithful servant recognizes that his gain is not his own, but a result of what he has been entrusted with.
-This underscores the truth that apart from Christ, we are incapable of achieving anything.
-The servant's readiness to give an account of both what he had received and how he had gained reflects the responsibility and diligence expected of us in using and increasing our spiritual gifts.
-Let us not grow weary in doing good, as Christ sees and values our labor.
-One day, we will have to reckon with Him and the true worth of our work will be revealed.
+The faithful servant in this verse recognizes that his achievements are not his own, acknowledging that without Me, can do nothing.
+Their joy and eagerness on the day of reckoning manifest the concept of boldness in the day of judgment.
+By utilizing their talents and spiritual gifts, they bring glory to God and demonstrate their usefulness in His service.
+True ministers of the Gospel humbly surrender their gifts to Christ, knowing that He is the source.
+Christ, as the searcher of hearts, will surely acknowledge the faithful servants' impact in His interest.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The faithful servant does not take the praise to himself—thou deliveredst unto me is his confession—and beside them the enabling cause of his gain..." (quote #1)
+1. "The faithful servant does not take the praise to himself"
-2. "...without Me, can do nothing" (quote #2)
+2. "Without Me, can do nothing"
-3. "...on the joy and alacrity of these faithful servants in the day of reckoning..." (quote #3)
+3. "On the joy and alacrity of these faithful servants in the day of reckoning"

 ### Jamieson-Fausset-Brown:
-1. "How beautifully does this illustrate what the beloved disciple says of 'boldness in the day of judgment,' and his desire that 'when He shall appear we may have confidence, and not be ashamed before Him at His coming!'"
+1. "How beautifully does this illustrate what the beloved disciple says of 'boldness in the day of judgment'".
-2. N/A
+2. "His desire that 'when He shall appear we may have confidence, and not be ashamed before Him at His coming!'"
-3. N/A
+3. "Boldness in the day of judgment and confidence at His coming."

 ### Albert Barnes:
 1. I have gained - Gained by trading or by honest industry, Matthew 25:16.

 ### John Calvin:
-1. "The life of the godly is justly compared to trading, for they ought naturally to exchange and barter with each other, in order to maintain intercourse."
+1. "Those who employ usefully whatever God has committed to them are said to be engaged in trading."
-2. "That we may not become weary in doing well, Christ declares that the labor of those who are faithfully employed in their calling will not be useless."
+2. "The gain which Christ mentions is general usefulness, which illustrates the glory of God."
-3. "Let us therefore learn to call ourselves daily to account, before the Lord come, and make a reckoning with us."
+3. "Faithful servants, whose discharge of duty shall meet with his approbation, will share with himself a blessed abundance of all good things."

 ### Philip Schaff:
 1. Matthew 25:20.
 I have gained.
 In addition to and through the talents entrusted.
 Spiritual gifts are the means of increasing spirituality, yet human effort and responsibility enters.